-Up to four feet of powder blankets ski slopes, but getting there might be difficult
+Up to 4 feet of powder blankets Washington ski slopes, but getting there might be difficult

-A series of storms pounded the Cascades this past weekend, and skiers and snowboarders were waist deep in light powder with some ski resorts reporting four feet or more of snow.
+A series of storms pounded the Cascades this past weekend, and skiers and snowboarders were waist deep in light powder with some ski resorts reporting 4 feet or more of snow.

-Now the bad news is all the build-up of snow has made access on roadways from Seattle to the ski slopes dicey.
-In fact the state Department of Transportation reported I-90 was closed Monday morning eastbound at North Bend and westbound at Ellensburg due to high avalanche danger, and tree mitigation work has closed the road to Mount Baker.
+Now the bad news is all the build-up of snow has made access dicey on roadways from Seattle to the ski slopes.
+In fact, the state Department of Transportation reported I-90 was closed Monday morning eastbound at North Bend and westbound at Ellensburg due to high avalanche danger, and tree mitigation work has closed the road to Mount Baker.

 There wasn’t an estimated time available yet for when I-90 would reopen to allow skiers up to the Summit at Snoqualmie Ski Areas; and the Mount Baker Ski Area will be closed Monday.
 For more information, go to http://www.wsdot.com/traffic/trafficalerts/default.aspx.